MohcineProject/r-seau-de-p-tri/README.md

 ```
 7 : set tokens
 ```
 To change tokens of a place, the user need to type "7".
 He then needs to choose the place :

 ```
 Choose Place :
 ```
-He will be asked afterward the provided the new number of tokens ( it should be positive if not it will be set to zero)
+He will be asked afterward to provide the new number of tokens ( it should be positive if not it will be set to zero)

 ```
 Choose Number of tokens : 7